 Johnson stated that her NASA career was not without setbacks.
 Her application to become an astronaut was not accepted.
 And there were times, she said, when “my efforts were scoffed at, my works stolen, my abilities ignored.”
 But she persevered and was recruited to be the Information Technology (IT) lead for the International Space Station, where she ran the groups that were collecting IT requirements for the program.
 More recently, Johnson helped develop a strategy to utilize the space station as an educational venue.

 When asked about future goals, Johnson said, “I really want to be a mentor, to make a difference.
 What would really mean success to me is to have NASA employees, especially minorities, learn from my experiences, both positive and negative, and then step way up and make that progression faster and easier.
 I hope they will no longer be the exception to the rule.
 It will just be a norm for minorities to progress at NASA.”
-A fitting goal for a person who stated she “always wanted to link my science passions with my giving passions.”our paragraph here.
+A fitting goal for a person who stated she “always wanted to link my science passions with my giving passions.”

 Dr. Anngienetta Johnson